≡ Menu

 Category #3.

-The last category folks who have been diagnosed with Myositis will consist of those who have recovered from their Myositis and don’t seem to be suffering from any pre-existing condition (or lifestyle choice) that would cause them to be at an increased risk of developing Myositis again.
-In cases like these, what you’re generally going to find is that whatever rate an individual might have been able to qualify for PRIOR to being diagnosed with Myositis should be the same “rate” that they would qualify for AFTER having been diagnosed with Myositis.
+The last category of folks who have been diagnosed with Myositis will consist of those who have recovered from their Myositis and don’t seem to be suffering from any pre-existing condition (or lifestyle choice) that would cause them to be at an increased risk of developing Myositis again.
+In cases like these, you’re generally going to find that whatever rate an individual might have been able to qualify for before being diagnosed with Myositis should be the same “rate” that they would allow for AFTER having been diagnosed with Myositis.

 “Which is great!”

-And segues nicely into the last topic that we wanted to take a moment and discuss with you here today, which is…
+This segues nicely into the last topic that we wanted to take a moment to discuss with you today, which is…

 From there…

-Now, will we be able to help out everyone who has been previously diagnosed with Myositis?
+Now, can we help out everyone previously diagnosed with Myositis?